Australia 195 all out vs India on 1st day of 2nd test - WHIZ News

 Captain Virat Kohli has returned home to be with his wife for the birth of their first child.
 Ajinkya Rahane will be India’s stand-in skipper for the rest of the series.

-Australia named an unchanged team.
-Opener David Warner is unavailable because of a groin strain.

-Due to COVID-19 restrictions, up to 30,000 spectators, which is only one-third of the stadium’s capacity, will be allowed to attend a day’s play.
+Due to COVID-19 restrictions, up to 30,000 spectators, which is only one-third of the stadium’s capacity, was allowed to attend a day’s play.
 Saturday’s attendance figure was 27,615.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports